goldenguy00/MiscFixes/README.md

 - Fixes the TestState1 - TestState2 log spam on Prime Meridian
 - Fixes an error when the Child fails to teleport near your location
 - Fixes an NRE when spawning close to a chest
-- Fix NREs related to TetherVfxOrigin.AddTether and TetherVfxOrigin.RemoveTetherAt for the twisted elite
+- Fixes NREs related to TetherVfxOrigin.AddTether and TetherVfxOrigin.RemoveTetherAt for the twisted elite
-- Fix CHEF's "It's Getting Hot Here" achievement not unregistering an event upon completion
+- Fixes CHEF's "It's Getting Hot Here" achievement not unregistering an event upon completion
+- Fixes Halcyonite's Whirlwind NRE spam when its target is killed during the skill

 - Restores some failing Elder Lemurian footstep sounds
 - Fixes an error message for Sale's Star pickup